Philadelphia's city payroll system's errors can leave some with hefty bills

 “That type of deduction changes their livelihoods,” he said.

-Thomas called on supporting those lower-earning city employees affected by OnePhilly's errors, suggesting that some past pension payments should be forgiven for certain city employees earning under a certain salary.
+Thomas called for supporting the lower-earning city employees affected by OnePhilly’s errors, suggesting that some past pension payments should be forgiven for certain city employees earning under a certain salary.

 Dunn said forgiving missed pension deductions “would not be fair to our other employees who did make the deductions” and would cause other issues.